daramedeiros/projeto-semana7/README.md

 Adicionais:

-- Listar as tarefas concluidas
+- Listar as tarefas concluidas.